 I mentioned that physics (quantum not classical) explains the thoroughly natural characteristics of these and other spiritual abilities.
 In metaphysics, we no longer refer to them as paranormal but as anomalistic psychology.

-Let’s liken, for example, the material self (little s) on one hand and the spiritual Higher Self on the other to two quantum particles, say protons.
+Let’s draw an analogy between, for example, a material self (little s) on one hand and its spiritual Higher Self on the other to two quantum particles, say protons.
 Once entangled, they cannot be properly understood independently.
 They forever remain entangled as a composite whole.
-The self, therefore, becomes an emergent property of Higher Self, a fancy way of saying that “the whole is greater than the sum of its parts.”
+The self, by analogy, becomes an emergent property of Higher Self.
+Emergence implies that “the whole is greater than the sum of its parts.”

-Amazingly, should you create some distance between those two entangled protons by placing one in your pocket and the other somewhere on the other side of the universe, and then spin your particle clockwise, the other one will spin counterclockwise.
+Amazingly, should you create some vast distance between those two entangled protons, which have intrinsic spin – either clockwise or counterclockwise – by placing one proton in your pocket and the other on the opposite side of the universe, and then spin your proton clockwise, the other one will spin counterclockwise.
 Instantaneously!
-Quantum mechanics easily accounts for the “little man in your brain” and assures us that we are, indeed, connected to everything and not alone.
+Accordingly, quantum mechanics can easily account for the “little man in your brain” and assures us that we are, indeed, connected to everything and not alone in the universe.

 To our list of intentions in this Novena to Brighid, let us now add “clarity as to the true nature of reality.”
 And please add your own intentions.

 You can follow this novena’s blogs by punching the button below.
 Previous blogs in the series can also be found below under the label “Recent Posts.”

 © Toney Brooks, 2019